whyliuxing/reverse-engineering-journal/README.md

 * .dynsym symbol table cannot be stripped since it is needed for runtime, so imported library symbols remain in a stripped binary.
 But if a binary is compiled statically, it will have no symbol table at all if stripped
 * With non-stripped, gdb can identify local function names and knows the bounds of all functions so we can do: disas "function name"
 * With stripped binary, gdb can’t even identify main.
 Can identify entry point using the command: info file.
 Also, can’t do disas since gdb does not know the bounds of the functions so it does not know which address range should be disassembled.
 Solution: use examine(x) command on address pointed by pc register like: x/14i $pc

-## *Useful Python for RCE (12/28/16)*
-* chr: hex/int to ASCII
-* ord: ASCII to hex
-* Struct module: pack python objects as contiguous chunk of bytes or disassemble a chunk of bytes to python structures
-* int.from_bytes(bytes, byteorder): return integer represented by the array of bytes
-* int.to_bytes(bytes, byteorder): return array of bytes representing an integer
-* hex() returns a string
-* bytes is an immutable sequence of bytes. bytearray is mutable

 ## *ELF Files (1/20/17)*
 ![ELF Layout - from wikipedia](https://upload.wikimedia.org/wikipedia/commons/7/77/Elf-layout--en.svg)